anders130/modulix/docs/src/getting-started.md

 }
 ```

-> While overriding the `nixpkgs` and `home-manager` inputs is not required, it's recommended for consistency across your configuration.
+> While overriding the `nixpkgs` input is not required, it's recommended for consistency across your configuration.

 ## Using `mkHosts`